Windows81/FL-Custom-Intonation/README.md

 ## Add your own presets!

 If you have Python 3.X installed, use the supplied `add_scale.py` script to generate a compatible pitch profile from the contents of a `.scl` file.
-Use the `--fst` flag to add that new profile to the preset list.
+Use the `--fst` flag to add that new profile to the preset list; for that option to work properly, the `_template.fst` file must also be in the same directory.